Hay Pillow®

 Have you tried to help your horse lose weight and, despite your best efforts, succeeded only in frustrating you both?

-I routinely get calls from equine guardians who, despite implementing a “diet” and slow feeders, report that their horses are bored and miserable, standing around with nothing to eat – or eating dirt, manure, shavings – or even destroying objects.
+I routinely get calls from equine guardians who, despite implementing a “diet” and slow feeders, report that their horses are bored and miserable, standing around with nothing to eat – or eating dirt, manure, shavings – even destroying objects.
 These folks tried to do everything “right,” yet they did not achieve positive results.

 Say No to Crash Diets